-Before cleaning the instrument, review the General Maintenance Precautions under Maintaining the ImageXpress Pico System on page 57.
+Before cleaning the instrument, review the General Maintenance Precautions on page 55.
 The following cleaning procedure is compatible with disinfectant wipes with 70% ethanol.

 CAUTION!
 Never use an autoclave to clean any instrument components.

 To clean the ImageXpress Pico system: